bhavi289/Tweets-Search-Engine/README.md

 ## How To Run The Code

 <pre>
+  - Make Sure there are no hidden files in the directory "all_tweets" and "new_tweets".
+Run rm -rf {file_name}.
-  1.)
-Run crawler main.py using command "python3 main.py".
+  - Run crawler main.py using command "python3 main.py".
-  2.)
-Setup Apache Lucene in Eclipse
+  - Setup Apache Lucene in Eclipse
-  3.)
-Make sure you have "all_tweets", "new_tweets" and "main_index" directories
+  - Make sure you have "all_tweets", "new_tweets" and "main_index" directories
       in your project directory.
-  4.)
-If you don't have "main_index", run CreateIndex.java in mode 1.
+  - If you don't have "main_index", run CreateIndex.java in mode 1.
-  5.)
-Create Auxillary index by running CreateIndex.java in mode 2.
+  - Create Auxillary index by running CreateIndex.java in mode 2.
-  6.)
-Merge Indexes using Mode 3.
-Here you have option to merge using size
-      constraint i.e merge if documents in auxillary index exceed a certain theshold(100) or merge anyway.
+  - Merge Indexes using Mode 3.
+Here you have option to merge using size constraint i.e merge if documents in auxillary index exceed a certain theshold(100) or merge anyway.
-  7.)
-Run QueryOnIndex.java and enter query.
+  - Run QueryOnIndex.java and enter query.
-  8.)
-Create auxiliary index and merge, and again query to see results.
+  - Create auxiliary index and merge, and again query to see results.
+  - Always create auxiliary index again before merging.
 </pre>